openvax/pyensembl/README.md

 Ensembl data:

 ```
-pyensembl install --release <list of Ensembl release numbers>
+pyensembl install --release <list of Ensembl release numbers> --species <species-name>
 ```

-For example, `pyensembl install --release 75 76` will download and install all data for Ensembl releases 75 and 76.
+For example, `pyensembl install --release 75 76 --species human` will download and install all human reference data from Ensembl releases 75 and 76.

-Alternatively, you can create the `EnsemblRelease` object with `auto_download=True`.
-PyEnsembl will then download your data as you need it, and there will be a delay of several minutes after your first command.
+Alternatively, you can create the `EnsemblRelease` object from inside a Python process and call `ensembl_object.download()` followed by `ensembl_object.index()`.

 # Non-Ensembl Data